 First, let’s recall a TV ad of a painkiller.
 What happens there?
-Usually they show a red, blinking dot suggesting a headache, and then “a flow of energy” gushing towards it, turning it blue and removing it.
+Usually, they show a red, blinking dot suggesting a headache, and then “flow of energy” gushing towards it, turning it blue and removing it.
 What matters is that they’re advertised as the stuff that targets and removes pain, while the reality of it is that it works holistically affecting the entire body.
 That’s exactly how over-the-air translation works on a website!
 You select which content to translate on the surface, but way more is happening under the hood.

 Over-the-air translation will work on any website.
 It reads and copies content page by page (so you don’t have to).
 As your website visitors request a translated version, it simply loads it up on top of the source material!

 - Gets the job done fast

 - Provides a language selector for your site

 - Works on surface-level content only (can’t access database content)

 - Requires action to stay synced with the source content